ehrlich-b/poker/README.md

 ## What This Is

 A CLI tool (and future WASM library) that:
-- Solves postflop poker situations using MCCFR
+- Solves river poker situations using vanilla CFR (v0.1)
 - Encodes positions in a chess FEN-like compact notation
-- Outputs exploitability-bounded GTO strategies in seconds
+- Finds Nash equilibrium strategies in milliseconds
-- Compiles to native binary or WebAssembly with `go build`
+- Compiles to native binary with zero dependencies
+- Future: WASM support, MCCFR, multi-street solving

 ## Design Approach